 - attend national and international events on stem cell transplantation, such as EBMT, and BSBMT (including travel and accommodation fees)

-- support research projects and audits
+- support research projects, audits, and service developments

 - pursue professional development